fkaanoz/tailthings/README.md

-# TailThings
+# tailthings
-Some ugly things which are made with TailWindCSS.
+Some ugly things which are made with tailwindCSS.